JWST's PEARLS: Prime Extragalactic Areas for Reionization and Lensing Science: Project Overview and First Results: NIRCam Catalogs

 The \SExtractor\ input parameters for the NIRCam images used a minimum detection threshold above sky of $1.5\sigma$ and {\it nine} connected pixels above this threshold for inclusion in the catalog.
-We found that using fewer connected pixels resulted in too many small spurious sources, particularly in the LW images where the original pixel size is larger.
+We found that using fewer connected pixels resulted in too many small spurious sources, particularly in the LW images, where the original pixel size is larger.
 While the more stringent nine-pixel requirement may result in missing a few real sources at the faint end, we found this to be a good compromise between reliability and completeness at all wavelengths.
-To detect sources, we used a 5$\times$5 pixel convolution filter with Gaussian FWHM of 3.0 pixels (0\arcspt 090).
-This value is close to the median size of the faintest galaxies in Figure~\ref{fig:fig6}--\ref{fig:fig8} (\ie\ with object $\rm FWHM\sim$0\arcspt 1 or half-light radii $r_e \simeq$0.04 dex/mag), while the galaxy counts have relatively steep slopes $\gamma \simeq$0.23 $\pm$ 0.04 dex/mag over the magnitude range of AB$\simeq$22--29 mag where the counts are a nearly straight power-law in Figure~\ref{fig:fig9}--\ref{fig:fig10} (see Table~3).
-The middle panels of Figure~\ref{fig:fig9}--\ref{fig:fig10} show the 0.9--4.5~\mum\ IGL energy counts, and are derived from the left panels after dividing by the 0.4 slope.
-The spline extrapolations (grey lines and error fans) in the middle panels show that energy counts are clearly converging at all these wavelengths.
-The resulting IGL integral is shown in the right panels of Figure~\ref{fig:fig9}--\ref{fig:fig10}.
-Under the assumption that the faint galaxy counts at AB\cge 29 mag continue as a power-law with the same slope as observed for AB$\simeq$22--29 mag, these spline extrapolations will form the basis of our IGL values used in Section~\ref{sec45} \& \ref{sec5}.
-Further details on the faint-end slope of the galaxy counts and its wavelength dependence are given by Tompkins \etal\ (2022, in preparation).

-A magnitude slope value of $\gamma \simeq$--1.58$\pm$0.1 in flux units, where $\alpha$ = --1\ --2.5$\gamma$.
-Ground-based spectroscopic surveys with VLT/MUSE and the spectro-photometric survey 3DHST with Hubble suggests that faint galaxies with AB$\simeq$23--29 mag have a median redshift in the range \zmed$\simeq$1--2 \citep[\eg][]{Skelton2014, Inami2017}, with the caveat that the completeness of these surveys becomes more difficult to quantify at faint magnitudes.
-Around this median redshift, the faint end of the galaxy counts sample the power-law part of the Schechter luminosity function (LF), which also has a faint-end flux slope of $\alpha \sim$60--90\% of the \citep{Rigby2022} SL-values, with an uncertainty in $f$ of at least $\sim$20\% in Equation~\ref{eq:eq4} (see Appendix~\ref{secAppC}).
-With these adopted SL values in Tables~4--5, our total predicted JWST sky-SB matches the observations in all 13 PEARLS filters in Figure~\ref{fig:fig12} to within the uncertainties summarized above, using Equations~\ref{eq:eq4}--\ref{eq:eq5} below.
+To detect sources, we used a 5$\times$5 pixel convolution filter with Gaussian FWHM of 3.0 pixels (0\farcs090).
+This value is close to the median size of the faintest galaxies in Figures~\ref{fig:fig6}--\ref{fig:fig8} (\ie\ with object $\rm FWHM\sim0\farcs1$ or half-light radii $r_e\simeq0\farcs05$), which enables us to better detect very faint, low-SB, or clumpy galaxies.
+The \SExtractor\ parameter DEBLEND\_MINCONT was set to 0.06 to assure that real objects were not over-deblended.
+These parameters were chosen as a balance between extracting objects deep enough to achieve sample completeness to approximately the 5$\sigma$ detection level (Section~\ref{sec42}) but not so deep that a visible number of bogus objects were detected around remaining low-level image artifacts (Section~\ref{sec33}).